jpeyret/ae2ci/README.md

 - tests the Component Interface session for error conditions.
 - manages exceptions in such a way that they should not result in Application Engine abends but still allow updating of notification/feedback fields, even in case of a rollback

-##You are responsible for:

-- subclassing the base class and wring your business logic and data-to-CI mapping.
-A method is provided for that, `ci_business_logic`.
-- client Application Engine peoplecode to interact with the class.

 Most of the actual work is done by the framework so a minimal implementation may run on the order 40-50 lines of code in 3 Application Engine steps and another 40-50 in the subclass.